Multisymmetric functions on eventually constant cyclic graphs: Background

 Note that if $D$ is functional, then each vertex $u\in U$ has the unique target $f_D(u)$, so the weight becomes the following product over $U$:

 We also extend $w$ additively over any subset $\mathcal S$ of digraphs on $U$:

-A digraph $D$ is an \defn{in-forest} rooted at $R\subseteq V(D)$ if there is a unique (possibly empty) trail from each vertex $u\in V(D)$ to a vertex $v\in R$.
+A digraph $D$ is an \defn{in-forest} rooted at $R\subseteq V(D)$ if there is at most one trail from each vertex $u\in V(D)$ to a vertex $v\in R$.
 If $D$ is an in-forest rooted at $R$, outgoing edges from all vertices correspond to distinct nonempty trails leading to $R$, so vertices in $V(D)\setminus R$ have out-degree $1$ and vertices in $R$ have out-degree $0$.
 Also, observe that all trails terminate in $R$ in at most $|V(D)\setminus R|$ steps, and that $D$ is acyclic.

 We decompose functional digraphs into cyclic and forest parts, following \cite{FS09}.
 Let $D$ be such a digraph with corresponding endomorphism $f_D:V(D)\to V(D)$.
 For each vertex $u\in V(D)$, the unique trail from $u$ follows the iterated values of $f_D$: